LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

 tags:     rust rustlings
 ---

-Have a look at [Ownership] & [Reference and Borrowing] to have understanding of one of the most important part of the Rust language.
+Have a look at [Ownership] & [Reference and Borrowing] to have an understanding of one of the most an important part of the Rust language.

 You may find [solution code for the topic from my repo].